NEAR07/NEAR07/README.md

 ## 🙋‍♂️ About Me <img src="https://komarev.com/ghpvc/?username=NEAR07&color=green" alt="Profile views" />
+I am a goal-oriented programmer with strong analytical skills and excelling in collaborative environments.
+I have hands-on experience with autonomous mobile robots and specialize in computer vision, machine learning, embedded systems, and electrical systems.
+I thrive in collaborative environments and am dedicated to solving complex technical challenges.

 - 🏫 I'm a graduate of the [Politeknik Elektronika Negeri Surabaya](https://www.pens.ac.id/en/).